 What is a cystoscopy?

 A cystoscopy is a medical procedure.
-It involves a doctor using a small camera to look inside your bladder.
+It involves a doctor using an instrument called a cytoscope (a thin tube with a light and a small camera at the end) to look inside the bladder.

 It is important in diagnosing conditions that affect the bladder and urinary system.